marberi/100days/README.md

 unzipping the data on a remote server, which turned out to not hae the compressiong library install.
 Finding a workaround took some time.
 Finally I at least got the images in the end.

+# Day 21 [2019-02-08]
+Working on tweaking the network accuracy in the (finished) planet competition.
+Training resnet50 takes a bit of time.
+Not terrible long, but it gives me some time to wait.